CuiH/Resume/README.md

 ## Features

+- Light weight.
+A few Node.js dependecies are required.
+- Responsive design.
+Both PC side and mobile side are supported.
 - Clean grammar of YAML.
 No ugly tags and extra curly braces or quotes.
 - Easy to use.
 All you have to do are filling the `data.yml` and running the simple command.
 - Themes.
 More themes will be designed and developed in the future.

 ## Example
 Demo - [My Resume](http://yickli.github.io/Resume).

 ## License
 Resume Generator is released under the MIT license.
 See LICENCE for details.